schrolla/ScubaGear/baselines/Example.md

 # Baseline Policies
 ## 1. Policy Group 1
 This section helps reduce security risks related to [Policy Group].
 This includes [Scope of policies ] (This sentence is as needed).
-Example: This section helps reduce security risks related to the sharing of files with users external to the agency.
-This includes guest users, users who use a verification code and users who access an Anyone link.
+- Example: "This section helps reduce security risks related to the sharing of files with users external to the agency.
+This includes guest users, users who use a verification code and users who access an Anyone link."

 ### Policies